frederic-perez/AmE-dictionary/data/idioms.md

 __pull a face (at someone)__ To make a grimacing or humorously distorted facial expression (at someone). _Young lady, don’t you pull a face at me!
 You will eat your broccoli or you won’t have any dessert._ _The teacher scolded Jimmy for pulling faces at her from the back of class._
 __pull a prank (on someone)__ To carry out a trick, deception, or practical joke (against someone). _It turns out that the supposed alien visitors that people had been seeing were just a bunch of teenagers pulling a prank on the town._ _I’ve got a great plan to pull a prank on the school for April Fools’ Day._
 __pull a U-ie__ To make a U-turn.
 Primarily heard in US, Australia.
-__pull an all-nighter__ To remain awake all night long, especially so as to study or to complete something. _I was a bit of a procrastinator in college, so I tended to pull a lot of all-nighters._
+__pull an all-nighter__ :two: To remain awake all night long, especially so as to study or to complete something. _I was a bit of a procrastinator in college, so I tended to pull a lot of all-nighters._
+__pull over__ _On that summer road trip, we pulled over every night to get out and stretch._
 __pull rank__ _He pulled rank and told the pilot to shut up._
 __pull someone’s leg__ :three: To make a playful attempt to fool or deceive someone. _You’re pulling my leg._ _Just pulling your leg, Mom._
 __pull something off__ :two::dart: __1__ To manage to make something happen. _Yes, I can pull it off.
 Do you think you can pull off this deal?_
 __pull tabs__ (casino)
 __pull teeth__ __1__ To do something that is especially difficult, tedious, or requires an extreme amount of effort; to do something in the most difficult or unpleasant way possible. _I’ve been pulling teeth trying to get my family members organized for this get together, but I think it will all be worth it!_ __2__ To make someone or something less powerful, potent, or effective.
 A noun or pronoun is used between “pull” and “teeth.” _Corporate lobbyists are trying to pull the new law’s teeth to give them greater leeway in the market._
 __pull your socks up__ To improve your work or behaviour.
+__pump in__
 __punch out__ To record that one has left one’s workplace at a certain time. _Why didn’t you punch out when you left last night?_
 __punch the (time) clock__ __1__ (of an employee) Clock in or out. __2__ Be employed in a conventional job with regular hours.
+__punch up__
+__puppet master__ Someone who uses their actions or words to control someone or something of lesser will, also known as pulling the strings of someone or something.
 __puppy love__
+__push (one’s) buttons__
 __push back__ :two::hammer:
 __push the envelope__ :three: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
 __push your buttons__